dlrocker/EnvironmentSetup/README.md

 The currently supported install options are:
 - `--go`: Installs the GOLANG programming language version 1.15.6
+- `--python38`: Installs Python version 3.8.7 for all users of the system
 - `--docker`: Installs Docker
 - `--minikube`: Installs minikube. **Note: Also installs Docker.**